xlandscape/LandscapeModel-Core/COMPONENTS.md

     FilePath: A valid path to a CSV file having a header line and commas as separators.

     OUTPUTS
-    Outputs of this components are provisional, i.e., they are defined by links from inputs and have to be satisfied by data in the CSV file.
+    The outputs of this component are provisional, i.e., they are defined by links from inputs and have to be satisfied by data in the CSV file.
 Output names equal column names in the file.